Solar Panels In Riverside

 We know you have a lot of choices when it comes to solar companies in Riverside and thanks for considering us for your solar installation.

 For homeowners with plenty of property but limited roof space or poor roof orientation, a ground-mounted solar energy system may be the best choice.
-Our ground mounts are just like our roof mounts except of course they're on the ground not on a roof!
-Systems are designed so that your solar panel installation is at a perfect pitch to capture maximum sunlight.
+Our ground mounts are just like our roof mounted solar projects except of course they're on the ground not on a roof!
+Because ground mount are not reliant on the preexisting orientation of a roof, systems are designed so that your solar panel installation is at a perfect pitch to capture maximum sunlight.
 Trenching for the conduit running from the system's inverter(s) to the electrical panel is typically required.
+Ground mounts are more common than you might think, you don’t see them because they can be hidden from view very effectively.

-Roof-mounted solar power systems are the more traditional mounting of solar panels, especially when it comes to installing solar panels in suburban areas where yard space can be pretty limited.
+Roof-mounted solar power systems are the more traditional mounting of solar systems, especially when it comes to installing solar panels in suburban areas where yard space can be pretty limited.
 The solar panels will be aligned south-facing as much as possible to capture maximum sunlight.
 When possible, the conduit will run through the attic to your electrical panel.
+Beware of solar companies willing to install racking systems that lift portions of the panel or entire systems off the roof in order to tilt it towards the sun as there are usually better options.
+For example, it might be less expensive, and less of an eyesore, so simply add another panel to make up for your roof not being ideal.

 Solar Rebates & Incentive Programs in Riverside County